-Information on various categories of visa in China and which is legal for an Internship [Updated in 2018]
+Information on various categories of visa and the Right China Internship Visa [Updated in 2018]

 Finding an internship in China or even particularly summer internship in China is actually not that difficult, especially if you go through CIP Platform.
 However, China requires most nationals to obtain a visa just to enter the country, and definitely a visa to study and intern.
 Visa regulations are constantly changing, and different agencies will tell you a variety of truths, so here we provide you an overview of possible visas you might be offered, or could encounter, during your China internship program search.
 Whether you are looking for a visa for an internship in Shanghai or Beijing, this article gives you a good information you can rely on.
 With over 10 years working in the industry and fair idea about China, internships and average salary in China, I will share some insights about China Internship visas

-We hope you’ll use the information furnished to choose the right visa for an internship in China and enjoy your life in any cities like Shanghai, Beijing or Nanjing.
+We hope you’ll use the information provided to choose the right visa for an internship in China and enjoy your life in any cities like Shanghai, Beijing or Nanjing.

 If you are considering to intern in China, you need to be concerned about securing the right visa for your internship and always insist on getting the right category.
-Its no secret that the Public Safety Buraex authorities visit work places to conduct a routine inspection.
-Unlike in the past where are no random visits, its become very rampant.
+Its no secret that the Public Safety Buraex authorities seldom visit workplaces to conduct a routine inspection especially after Summer 2016.
 Summer 2017, Shanghai had a massive inspection and some companies were fined.
-This article will help you understand what is required
+This article will help you understand what is required and the visa application process.
+The Internship in China Visa, I will say is easy to acquire, if you you get the right institution to assist you through it all

 The Visitor Visa (F-visa)